-That was the question I posed to the Community Garden Network this week.
+That was the question I posed to Community Gardens Ireland this week.

 I’m often asked by the groups I work with for advice on buying a polytunnel or greenhouse and have always replied “the best that you can afford – you want it to last” but as funding for the gardens is getting harder to find, and communities are having to fundraise for everything from tools and seeds, equipment and education, a tunnel can be a huge initial cost.